 The base path is the path between the bases including home to first and is 3 feet wide.
 If you go outside of the base path when you are in a run down or a “pickle”, or if you go outside the base path when a defensive player has a ball and is attempting to tag you, you will be called out by the umpire.

 What is the strike zone (where is it on our body)?

-The strike zone is the area over the plate that is between your knees to your arm pits and the width of the plate.
+The strike zone is the area over the plate that is generally between your knees to your armpits or sometimes the middle of your torso and the width of the plate.
 Sometimes the ball seems high or low, but if any part of the ball is in the strike zone, it is a strike.
 If you are behind the plate and the call is decided at the plate and not where you are standing.